 Home Health Care Costs

-In 2010, the cost of basic home health care averaged $21 per hour for a home health aide in the U.S. Skilled care from a nurse is more expensive.
+In 2016, the cost of basic home health care averaged $21 per hour for a home health aide in the U.S. That’s $32,760 per year for a home health aide visiting six hours per day, five days a week..
+Skilled care from a nurse is more expensive.
 Annual costs for home health care depend on the number of days a week the caregiver visits, the type of care required, and the length of each visit.
 Home health care can be expensive if round-the-clock care is required.
 These costs are different across the country.
 Your state insurance department or the insurance counseling program in your state may know the costs for your area.
 (See the list of state insurance departments, agencies on aging, and state health insurance assistance programs starting on page 52.)

 Who Pays For It?